briansimiyuj/doctor-appointment-app/README.md

           a.
 Display a button for adding, editing, and deleting the item based on the mode of the modal
           b.
 Add an event listener to add button that calls the `addFunction` from the Medical History Action hook and passes the `targetSection` and `item` as arguments
           c.
 Add an event listener to delete button that calls the `deleteFunction` from the Medical History Action hook and passes the `targetSection` and `editingIndex` as arguments if there is `targetSection` and `editingIndex` is not null
+          d.
+Add an event listener to edit button that calls the `updateFunction` from the Medical History Action hook and passes the `targetSection`, `newValue`  and `editingIndex` as arguments if there is `targetSection` and `editingIndex` is not null

   ### Medical History Tab Context